How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Bunkers del Carmel

 At a height of 262 meters, The Bunkers del Carmel is situated at the summit of Turó de la Rovira in the Carmel district.
-The Bunkers del Carmel, originally built during the Spanish Civil War, exude a historical charm, exclusive to Barcelona, Spain.
-This spot has become a favorite for those seeking panoramic views of the city’s iconic landmarks; one of the top places to visit in Barcelona we say!
+Originally built during the Spanish Civil War, it exudes a historical charm, exclusive to Barcelona, Spain.
+This spot has become a favorite for those seeking panoramic views of the city's iconic landmarks — one of the top places to visit in Barcelona!

 Address: Carrer de Marià Labèrnia, s/n, 08032 Barcelona, Spain